 For most travelers the weight of the cubes themselves won’t be an issue but ultralight hikers or anyone carrying their bag for long periods might have different requirements.

 What can be a problem for your average Joe is that by compressing all your clothes you end up packing too many clothes!

 Some people end up with a suitcase over 50 lbs because they are using packing cubes to squash down so much stuff!
 This can lead to extra charges for overweight luggage.

 Compression packing cubes are a useful tool but if you are an over-packer then be careful how you use them.

 There are a few things to consider when backpacking.

 If you aggressively squash your clothes to try to save space you can cause creases to form along the folds.
-If you don’t put too much in a single cube the pressure actually helps to stop clothes form sliding around and becoming crunched up.
+If you don’t put too much in a single cube the pressure actually helps to stop clothes from sliding around and becoming crunched up.
 Light to medium pressure also stops rolled up clothes (which have fewer folds to crease) from starting to unroll.

 If you imagine a shirt loose in a suitcase it could fall around and get creased.
 A shirt that is tightly packed won’t move around so much.

 You need to roll your clothes or fold them neatly.
 If you do that have a good chance of getting to your destination with things like cotton t-shirts looking fine.